kirankunigiri/peertalk-simple/README.md

 Let's receive data now!
 We just need to conform to the PTManagerDelegate protocol.

 The other methods give you other information about your devices and data, but the `didReceiveDataOfType` method is where you can actually receive and use data.
-Here, I check the type of the data using our enum, and convert it to the corresponding object!
-PTManager uses the NSKeyedArchiver class to convert objects to data, so I've added an extension to the Data class - the method `convert()` - that you can use to return it to the specified type.
+Here, I check the type of the data and convert it to the corresponding object.
+The class has an extension to the Data class - the method `convert()` - that uses the NSKeyedArchiver class so you can convert data back into the object you need.

 ```swift